kamkor/blog/_posts/2015-10-6-Covariance-And-Contravariance-In-Scala.md

 install(new VendingMachine[Cola])
 {% endhighlight %}

-If the method `install` was defined as `install(softDrinkVM: VendingMachine[SoftDrink]): Unit` then code above wouldn't compile because it would require the types to match exactly.
-That is, `install` method would have accepted only values of type `VendingMachine[SoftDrink]`.
+If the method `install` was defined as `install(softDrinkVM: VendingMachine[SoftDrink]): Unit` then code above wouldn't compile because it would have required the types to match exactly.
+That is, the method `install` would have accepted only values of type `VendingMachine[SoftDrink]`.

 ### Use-site variance readability and usage issues

 Personally I think that in contrast to declaration-site variance, use-site variance makes code harder to read.
 Worst of all, use-site variance has to be often exposed in public API.
 Consider Java which only supports use-site variance for generics.
 Java 8 introduced lambdas and added a lot of new functional style types to its standard library.
 Those types often use covariance and contravariance to give their users more flexibility.
 The price of this flexibility is API that can be unpleasant to read.
-Listing below shows few JavaDoc example methods of new types added to Java 8.
+Listing below shows few example methods of new types added in Java 8.
+Return types are ommited.

 {% highlight java %}
 // from CompletableFuture
 thenCombine(
   CompletionStage<? extends U> other,
   BiFunction<? super T,? super U,? extends V> fn)

 // from Collectors
 groupingBy(
-	Function<? super T,? extends K> classifier,
-	Collector<? super T,A,D> downstream)
+  Function<? super T,? extends K> classifier, Collector<? super T,A,D> downstream) toMap(

-toMap(
-	Function<? super T,? extends K> keyMapper,
-	Function<? super T,? extends U> valueMapper)
+  Function<? super T,? extends K> keyMapper, Function<? super T,? extends U> valueMapper)

 // from Function
 compose(Function<? super V,? extends T> before)
 {% endhighlight %}

 In functional style programming it is very usual to have higher order functions, that is, functions that take function as an argument.
 In Java 8, everytime a higher order function is defined, the function taken as an argument should have use-site variance annotations: `Function<? super T,? extends K>`.
 This is really cumbersome but as Java programmers we have to live with it.
-Things would be much easier and more pleasant if Java had declaration-site variance.
+Things would be much easier and more pleasant if Java featured declaration-site variance.

 ### Use-site variance may reduce functionality of the type

-Another more relevant problem with use-site variance exists.
+I believe that there is even a worse problem with use-site variance.
 Take a look at class `Box` defined in the next code listing. `Box` uses type parameter `A` as both output and input, so it can't be declared by the creator of the class as neither covariant nor contravariant.

 {% highlight scala %}
 class Box[A]() {

-  private var _thing: A = _
+  private var thing: A = _

-  def retrieve: A = _thing
+  def retrieve: A = thing

-  def put(thing: A) = this._thing = thing
+  def put(thing: A) = this.thing = thing

 }
 {% endhighlight %}

-Code below creates `Box` for `SoftDrink`.
+Code below creates instances of `Box` of type `SoftDrink`.
 It puts `Cola` into it and then retrieves it.

 {% highlight scala %}
 val softDrinkBox: Box[SoftDrink] = new Box()